phelps-sg/llm-cooperation/jupyter-book/methods.md

-Each participant was paired with a different simulated agent depending on the treatment condition, and the agents engaged in six sounds of the Prisoners' Dilemma.
-This was repeated for a total of $N=30$ independent chat sequences to account for the stochastic nature of the AI model.
+Each participant was paired with a different simulated agent depending on the treatment condition, and the two agents engaged in six sounds of the Prisoners' Dilemma.
+This was repeated for a total of $N=30$ independent chat sequences to account for the stochastic nature of the language model.

 Payoffs were predetermined and common knowledge, being provided in the initial prompt to the language model.
 We used the canonical